 - Administrator – One of the most commonly used probate terms found in probate paperwork.
 The probate administrator is a court-appointed person to represent the estate.
 The probate administrator is responsible to probate the decedent’s estate in the event the will does not name an executor.
 Close family members may petition the court to be probated as an administrator if there is no will or the named executor cannot act.

-- Beneficiary – A beneficiary is a person or business entity that has been named in a last will and testament or trust to receive all or part of the decedent’s estate assets.
+- Beneficiary – A beneficiary is a person or business entity that has been named in a last will or trust to receive all or part of the decedent’s estate assets.

 - Codicil – A codicil is a written supplement to the will.
 The codicil may add, change or delete a clause or section of an existing will.